Chapter 1: Defining International Relations Through Global Disasters and Film

 1.1: Defining International Relations

 When we think about global politics, often comes to mind, even if we’re not aware of it.
 IR is the political science field that studies how countries interact, why they sometimes work together, and why they sometimes clash.
-But it’s not just about states and politicians making deals or going to war; IR also involves non-state actors like multinational corporations, international organizations, and even NGOs that help shape the world.
+But it’s not just about states and politicians making deals or going to war; IR also involves non-state actors like multinational corporations, international organizations, and even non-governmental organizations (NGOs) that help shape the world.
 Whether it’s negotiating climate change policies, managing the flow of goods across borders, or dealing with crises like pandemics, international relations gives us a framework to understand who the main players are, what they want, and how they go about achieving it.
 By studying IR, we can get a clearer picture of why the world works the way it does – and maybe even predict where it’s headed next.

 To start, let’s break down exactly what we mean by international relations.
 IR is not just about individual countries but about the entire international system – a vast network of interactions that includes states, organizations, and other groups with interests that cross borders.
 This system is dynamic, with countries competing, negotiating, and collaborating to achieve their goals.
 However, IR is also about understanding the challenges that arise when so many players are pursuing different goals.
 From conflicts over resources to alliances formed in the face of common threats, IR provides insight into how global events unfold and why international cooperation is often more complex than it seems.
 For example, the United Nations, which attempts to facilitate cooperation on a global scale, illustrates the practical side of IR as an international organization working to manage the behavior of states and other actors.
 As we go further, we’ll see how the ideas and goals of these different players influence their interactions in the global system.